 With that in mind, I sat down last week and created a four-week menu plan for September, and — as I expected — it really didn’t take much longer than creating a meal plan for a single week.

-Before I do any of that, though, I went ahead and duplicated September’s meal plan to October.
+Before doing any of that, though, I duplicated September’s meal plan to October.
 I’ll still be able to make changes — adding new recipes and adjusting the plan based on what we do or don’t like this month — but I won’t have to start from scratch when the time comes to create next month’s plan.

 I then went to Plan to Eat’s automatic shopping list to determine what I already had in my pantry and what I needed to buy.
-The one thing I’ll do differently next time is make a note of what perishables I need for the first week before I create the 4-week shopping list, because I still plan to buy perishables weekly, and it was a little difficult to sort out what I needed for the first week since I started with a shopping list for the full meal plan.
+The one thing I’ll do differently next time is make a note of what perishables I need for the first week before I create the 4-week shopping list because I still plan to buy perishables weekly.
+It was a little difficult to sort out what I needed for the first week since I started with a shopping list for the full meal plan.

 Benefits of Monthly Meal Planning

-Because of a schedule conflict this coming weekend, I shopped for five weeks worth of groceries last Sunday.
-It sounds intimidating, but I managed to do it in an hour and I came in at less than half of my budget for five weeks worth of groceries.
+Because of a schedule conflict this coming weekend, I shopped for five weeks’ worth of groceries last Sunday.
+It sounds intimidating, but I managed to do it in an hour and came in at less than half of my budget for five weeks worth of groceries.